hth313/OS4/doc/keyboards.rst

    for meaning an empty key in a full keyboard.
 Second, the following table relies on that we have visited all entries before it.
-Doing something similar on a full keyboard would either means that we would need to scan the up to 80 character long table, or have a second table of the same size, which would be rather wasteful.
-It is also typical that transient applications where this is useful only defines a small set of keys.
+Doing something similar on a full keyboard would either means that we would need to scan the up to 80 entries long table, or have a second table of the same size, which would be rather wasteful.
+It is also typical that transient applications where this is useful only defines a small number of keys.